gimlet-io/gimlet-documentation/src/pages/docs/deploy-your-first-app-to-kubernetes.md

 ## Integrate CI with Gimlet

-CI pipelines today lint, test, build and then deploy applications.
+CI pipelines lint, test, build and then deploy applications.

-Gimlet [assumes the gitops deployment tasks](/concepts/integration-to-ci) from your CI pipeline and runs them in a centralized service.
+Gimlet [assumes the gitops deployment tasks](/concepts/integration-to-ci) from your CI pipeline and runs them centralized.
 CI pipelines can call the Gimlet API to deploy, no need to script the deploy in CI.

 ### Integrate Github Actions

 In order to integrate Github Actions with Gimlet, you need to add the Gimlet Github Action in your CI pipeline to deploy your application.

 You typically add this after your docker image build step, where you would normally place the deploy step in your pipeline.

 Gimlet doesn't take control of your CI workflow, you can keep oragnizing your CI pipelines as you desire and call Gimlet's API whenever you need to perform a gitops operation.

 ```yaml
 name: Build